DIPlib/diplib/DIPthoughts.md

     - Filtering function can be overloaded and takes a 1D vector of pixels, optionally with strides.

+    - Input and output images can have different sizes (they are always equal sizes in other frameworks).

-    - `dip::FrameworkFilter1DSingle()`: 1 input, 1 output
+    - `dip::Framework::Filter1DSingle()`: 1 input, 1 output

-    - `dip::FrameworkSeparableFilter()`: repeated calling
+    - `dip::Framework::SeparableFilter()`: repeated calling
       of `dip::FrameworkFilter1D()`

-    - `dip::FrameworkSeparableFilterSingle()`: 1 input, 1 output
+    - `dip::Framework::SeparableFilterSingle()`: 1 input, 1 output

     - currently: `dip_SeparableFrameWork()`, `dip_MonadicFrameWork()`
       (as called by interpolation funcs)

-    - If boundary extension is 0, and buffer types are same as image types, do `dip::FrameworkScan()`!
+    - If boundary extension is 0, do `dip::Framework::Scan()`!

-- `dip::FrameworkScan()`
+- `dip::Framework::Scan()`

     - A framework that scans the image, doing a point operation (line-by-line, or whole image as one long line).
-Does not use buffer types (maybe an output buffer?), can work in-place.
+Can work in-place.

-    - Filtering function must be overloaded and takes a 1D vector of pixels, with strides. `dip::FrameworkFilter1D()` can be used if buffers are needed (e.g. no overloaded function).
+    - Filtering function can be overloaded and takes a 1D vector of pixels, with strides.

-    - `dip::FrameworkScanSingle()`: 1 input, 1 output
+    - `dip::Framework::ScanSingle()`: 1 input, 1 output

-    - `dip::FrameworkScanSingleOutput()`: 1 output
+    - `dip::Framework::ScanSingleOutput()`: 1 output

     - currently: `dip_MonadicFrameWork()`,
       `dip_ScanFrameWork()`, `dip_SingleOutputFrameWork()`